fahhem/node-safe-promise-tools/README.md

 Promise (because all of them have been around since before Promises were part of the ECMAScript standard), and most of them are kind of on the big side (bluebird clocks in at almost 166k, unminified.)

-The goal of `promise-tools` is to provide a small library of [async](https://github.com/caolan/async)-like functions, and some other handy functions, and let you use these functions on top of any Promise implementation.
+The goal of `safe-promise-tools` is to provide a small library of [async](https://github.com/caolan/async)-like functions, and some other handy functions, and let you use these functions on top of any Promise implementation.

 (Also, if you're writing a library and you want to make it easy for your callers to use either Promises or callbacks,